ABCs of Vintage Football Cards

 1967 Topps

-In 1967, Topps returned to bright colors, and the 1967 Topps cards resemble some of the psychedelic art of the time.
+In 1967, Topps returned to bright colors, and 1967 Topps football cards resemble some of the psychedelic art of the time.
 (The Peace poster shown here is from cafepress.com.)
 This is another 132-card set with no short prints, no Hall of Fame rookie cards, and no real oddities.
 I think, though, that it captures the spirit of the AFL and the country better than any of the other 60s sets.

 As I wrote in an earlier article, 33 of the 1967 Topps football cards were reprinted in 1969 for a Milton Bradley game called Win-A-Card.
 The backs of the Milton Bradley cards have a slightly lighter color than the regular cards (yellow v. orange), and some of them, along their borders, show parts of other cards that were included in the game–such as 1968 Topps baseball cards.